serngawy/KubeOvSPlugin/k8s-vagrant/Readme.md

         - Note: in the minion VMs you will use the join command instead ex:
           - vagrant@k8se2eminion1:~$ sudo kubeadm join --token {given_token} 192.168.30.11:6443 --ignore-preflight-errors Swap

-  - In order to setup the symKubeProxy run the following command
+  - In order to setup the ovsKubeProxy run the following command
      - First, we will need to copy the kubeconfig file accross all nodes:
        - vagrant@k8se2emaster:~$ scp ~/.kube/config vagrant@192.168.30.12:~/.kube/
        - vagrant@k8se2emaster:~$ scp ~/.kube/config vagrant@192.168.30.13:~/.kube/
        - Note: password is vagrant
-     - Then run the follwoing command to create the symkubeproxy and it's networking plugin
+     - Then run the follwoing command to create the ovskubeproxy and it's networking plugin
        - vagrant@k8se2emaster:~$ kubectl create -f /vagrant/config/ovs-kube-proxy.yaml

   - Run the following command to check kube-system pods